Roasted baby potatoes with garlic and Italian herbs are crispy on the outside and soft and fluffy on the inside. Easy to make!

 - Lightly spray a large, heavy baking sheet.

 - Remove the potatoes with a slotted spoon and place on the baking sheet, making sure there is space between each potato.
 If necessary, use two baking sheets.

-- Set the bowl aside and do NOT wash.
+- Set the bowl aside to save the olive oil mixture.

 - Stir gently to coat the potatoes again then remove to a serving dish.